jchai002/conduit/CONTRIBUTING.md

 Then register it in `extension.ts` and add to the `businessContext.codingAgent` enum in `package.json`.

+See [docs/VISION.md](docs/VISION.md) for details on which agents are viable SDK targets vs. partially compatible.

 ## Code Conventions

 - TypeScript strict mode
 - Named exports only (no default exports)
 - Provider-specific settings: `businessContext.<provider>.*`
+- Comment new code for a junior-to-mid level audience, the goal is to make this project as accessible as possible (see [CLAUDE.md](CLAUDE.md) for details)
-- Run `npm run build` before submitting — must compile clean
+- Run `npm run build` and `npm run test:all` before submitting

 ## Submitting a PR

 1. Fork the repo
 2. Create a feature branch: `git checkout -b add-teams-provider`
 3. Make your changes (see above for what files to touch)
-4. Run `npm run build` to verify it compiles
+4. Run `npm run build` and `npm run test:all` to verify
 5. Open a PR with:
    - Which provider/agent you're adding
    - What API/SDK it uses